khizar-anjum/mPowerAnalysis/README.md

-Hello, this is a repository for my final year project.
+This is a repository for my final year project.
 This only contains code and important information that I use for my project.
+Unfortunately, I cannot share the data, as can only be accessed by going through specific instructions described in [2].

 ## What is the project about?
 <dl>